wgrissom/zebrography/GettingStarted.md

 5. Run "BOSTomoDisplay_app_iPad.py" on the Pythonista installed on the iPad,  and keep the IP address shown on the APP in mind!
 6. Change the IP address in the "/CWBOS_acquisition/testacq.m' and set other parameters in the script.
 =======
-5. Run "BOSTomoDisplay_app_iPad.py" on the Pythonista installed on the iPad,  and keep the IP address shown on the app in mind!
+5. Run "BOSTomoDisplay_app_iPad.py" on the Pythonista installed on the iPad,  and keep the IP address shown on the APP in mind!
-6. Change the IP address in the "/CWBOS_acquistion/testacq_v1.m' and set other parameters in the script.
+6. Change the IP address in the "/CWBOS_acquistion/testacq.m' and set other parameters in the script.
->>>>>>> 9a598f9406b904bb3277359f4f406994c53ec729
 7. Set the parameters of waveform generator and the camera parameters.
 8. Put the black cloth over the water tank and the camera setup to suppress the ambient light.
 10. Open the amplifier and then open the output of the waveform generator
-11. Run  "/CWBOS_acquistion/testacq_v1.m” on the experiment computer and in the meantime photos can be saved on the experiment computer.
+11. Run  "/CWBOS_acquistion/testacq.m” on the experiment computer and in the meantime photos can be saved on the experiment computer.